Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Numerical Experiments

 The results are presented in Figure~\ref{fig:adult-german-acc-fairness}.
 To quantify the trend in fairness violation, we fit a linear regression model to the fairness violation and present all model weights in Table~\ref{t:lr-weights-table} in Appendix~\ref{app:extra-adult-german}.
 In all three cases, the robustness of each constraint in terms of achieving fairness matches our findings in Propositions~\ref{prop:f-bias-gamma} and \ref{prop:f-bias-gamma-a}.
 One exception, however, is that \texttt{TPR} remains robust when we flip the labels of the unqualified advantaged group in the German dataset.
-This is primarily because, while flipping the unqualified individuals in the training set will in general make the classifier accept more of these individuals, the flip will have a minor effect on the \texttt{TPR} violation because 1) there is a limited number of unqualified individuals with age above 30 (15.2\% of the whole dataset) compared to qualified individuals with age above 30 (43.7\% of the whole dataset), and 2) there is little room for the true positive rate values on the test set to increase since the values for both groups start close to 1 (0.923 and 0.845) with a small difference (0.078) (see Figure~\ref{fig:german-advantaged-0-TPR-vals} in Appendix~\ref{app:extra-adult-german}).
+This is primarily because, while flipping the unqualified individuals in the training set will in general make the classifier accept more of these individuals, the flip will have a minor effect on the \texttt{TPR} violation because 1) there is a limited number of unqualified individuals with age above 30 (15.2\% of the dataset) compared to qualified individuals with age above 30 (43.7\% of the dataset), and 2) there is little room for the true positive rate values on the test set to increase since the values for both groups start close to 1 (0.923 and 0.845) with a small difference (0.078) (see Figure~\ref{fig:german-advantaged-0-TPR-vals} in Appendix~\ref{app:extra-adult-german}).

 Interestingly, we also observe that fairness-constrained accuracy can be \emph{higher} than the utility-maximizing choices when training data is biased, as seen in the top row accuracy plots in Figure~\ref{fig:adult-german-acc-fairness}.
-This can be interpreted as fairness constraints having a regularization effect: since the constraints prevent the classifier from overfitting the biased training set to some extent, the accuracy achieved on the test set with fairness constraints imposed can be higher than that of the unconstrained case.
+This can be interpreted as fairness constraints having a regularization effect: since the constraints prevent the classifier from overfitting the biased training set to some extent, the test accuracy with fairness constraints imposed can be higher than that of the unconstrained case.

-\subsection{Impacts of feature measurement errors}
+\subsection{Impacts of Feature Measurement Errors}